petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 I've commented the above code, but let's go ahead and dig a little deeper into the structure of the mixin.
 Like I said above, the first thing we should do is check that the `$args` argument is a map, and depending on the result, we'll either throw an error, or move on.

 Next, let's check if a module was passed as the `$uses` argument; if not, let's output any `$key->$value` pairs as plain CSS.
 Also we will throw a warning to the user to let him know that the mixin shouldn't be used for plain CSS output.

-If a module was passed, let's move on to check whether or not the module actually exists within our `$customizer` variable (the palette map), like before we will either error out with a warning, or move forward.
+On the other hand, if `$uses` is not `null`, let's move on to check whether or not the module actually exists within our `$customizer` variable (the palette map), like before we will either error out with a warning, or move forward.

 Now, since we want to be able to pass multiple customizable properties into a single instance of the mixin, we need to iterate over each of those arguments.
 So, from within our conditional statement that checks whether or not the module exists, let's add the following code: